jermaine90/Jermaine-Mills/README.md

 <h2>List of Prerequisites</h2>

 - Check with host or webmaster before proceeding with the installation
-- Web server must have PHP8.0 to 8.1
+- Web server must have PHP 7.3
 - MySQL 5.0
 - Database with valid user, password and hostname
 - MySQL user must have full privileges on the database